-The Agency Officials of the Urban Renewal Agency of the City of Wilsonville Wilsonville, Oregon
+The Agency Officials Urban Renewal Agency of the City of Wilsonville, Oregon

-We have audited the basic financial statements of the Urban Renewal Agency of the City of Wilsonville, a component unity of the City of Wilsonville, Oregon, as of and for the year ended June 30, 2017 and have issued our report thereon dated November 21, 2017.
+We have audited the basic financial statements of the Urban Renewal Agency of the City of Wilsonville, a component unit of the City of Wilsonville, Oregon, as of and for the year ended June 30, 2018 and have issued our report thereon dated December 10, 2018.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.